Stamped Concrete

 Stamped Concrete Color Options

-• First chart is the base color which is mixed into the concrete truck.
+• First chart below is the base color which is mixed into the concrete truck.
 This is the primary color.

 • Second chart is the secondary color, or accent tone which creates the "highlight" effect.

-• Typically, most people choose a similar secondary color of the same family for a natural looking contrast.
+• Typically, most people choose a similar secondary color of the same family for a natural looking contrast. *Click on Chart to Enlarge

 Stamped Concrete Color Options